ShahinR23/ShahinR23/README.md

 <a href="https://www.linkedin.com/in/shahin-rajabi-78834a172/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent master's degree graduate with a profound interest in cybersecurity, and I am dedicated to solving complex problems.
+I am a recent master's degree graduate with a profound interest in cybersecurity and dedicated to solving complex problems.

 ## Objective